charlieterle/reactive-weather/buglist.md

 ## P0
 * Add C/F support, and windspeed (mph, kph, m/s)
-* Make HourlyList pretty (add a header and borders for the content)
+* Add headers for the page (hourlylist and overall page)
+* Add links to my github (and other resources?) from the page

 ## P1
 * Location submit behavior has no error messaging or options